JisoLya/ProjectNote/Seata/Muti-raft/Extend_muti_raft_cluster_mode.md

 **Summary of Actions for Leader Failover**:

-- Centralized Routing Table Synchronization
+- Update Routing Table Synchronization

     - Immediately update the global routing table once the new Leader is elected.